 We are governed by our Board of Trustees who are legally responsible for our charity, its activities and management.

 The board delegates authority as appropriate to the Chief Executive Officer and members of the leadership team.
-Our board is made up of eight people with a diverse range of skills and experience.
+Our board is made up of a fantastic group of people with a diverse range of skills and experience.
 The board meet six time per year in addition to our Annual General Meeting.

 David has been a member of our board since 2011.
 He was most recently Head of Learning Support at Shipley College and has significant experience in education and training.
 His work with young people and adults who are autistic or have other learning difficulties gives him a unique perspective for our charity.